gandalf-stat/fwcamper_sale/README.md

 # fwcamper_sale
-Code to estimate best asking price for four wheel camper
+Notebook to estimate best asking price for four wheel camper sale.
+The analysis consists of a simple additive linear model based on ads found on "main line overland" and "facebook - used four wheel pop-up campers", and "kelly blue book" (the later is used to estimate the value of the trucks when the ad is for a truck/camper combo).